 - Normally work in the UK

 If you use payroll software, it may be able to assess which employees you need to auto-enrol.
 You should speak to your software provider if you need more information about how it can support you.
 You’ll also need to send out information to your employees, so make sure that your payroll software can help with this.
 Alternatively, your scheme administrator can complete this process manually on your behalf.
-If you use a payroll bureau, it’s also worth checking if this is a service that they offer.

-Assessing your employees is an ongoing duty, and you need to assess all employees that you haven’t already auto-enrolled each time you pay them.
+Assessing your employees is an ongoing duty, and you need to assess all employees that you haven’t already auto enrolled each time you pay them.
 This might sound to be a bit of a burden – but, again, the right software can make the task easier.

 Every month, you’ll need to tell us:

 - If you’ve employed any new members of staff that you need to auto-enrol